-Goes without saying, but I’ll say it anyway – there is no substitution to great content and writing, so make it good.
+It goes without saying, but I’ll say it anyway – there is no substitute to great content and writing, so make it good.
 Further reading: 5 Ways to Make Your Blog Posts Outstanding.

 Getting success through a blog takes time, so make sure you have persistence and patience.

 A great way to speed things up is guest blogging on popular blogs.
 Check out a few insightful videos about guest blogging on guestblogging.com.
 Any post you write, submit them on social bookmarking / news sites like Digg, Reddit, Stumbleupon, Sphinn or Hacker News.
 Where to submit depends on your field and target audience.

 You might not have money, but perhaps you have programmers in your company or your best friend can code.
 If that’s the case you can create a useful or fun tool to drive traffic and generate leads.